msvana/filechat/README.md

     "api_key": "[MISTRAL_API_KEY]"
 }
 ```

 ## Roadmap

 ### Short term (weeks)

 - Add support for other models
 - Add tools for browsing the filesystem
-- Improve inference for embedding models (switch from sentence-transformers to an ONNX runtime)
 - Support CUDA on Windows
-- Publish on PyPI

 ### Long term (months)